Notaphish/nota_smarthome_dashboard/ruuvitag/README.md

 Or you can run the Ruuvi Station app [on Android](https://github.com/ruuvi/com.ruuvi.station) or [on iOS](https://github.com/ruuvi/com.ruuvi.station.ios) and have a look at the MAC address in the tag settings of each RuuviTag.

-The Node-RED flow and Grafana dashboard suppose that you have four tags, called `tag1`, `Living-room-1`, `Bedroom` and `tag4`.
+The Node-RED flow and Grafana dashboard suppose that you have four tags, called `spare-bedroom`, `Living-room-1`, `Bedroom` and `tag4`.
 So I suggest that initially you leave these names in `bt-mqtt-gateway/config.yaml`.
 After starting up the demo, you can always change the configuration.

 ## Starting the demo
 Starting the demo is easy, as it's using Docker Compose: